NXIVM Co-Founder Keith Raniere Found Guilty on All Counts

 The jury began deliberating at 9:25 local time meaning a verdict was reached in a matter of hours.
 Keith faces up to life behind bars.

-For the past six week of testimony, group members came forward and alleged they were pressured to have sex with Keith.
+"Over the last seven weeks, this trial has revealed that Raniere, who portrayed himself as a savant and a genius, was in fact, a master manipulator, a con man and the crime boss of a cult-like organization involved in sex trafficking, child pornography, extortion, compelled abortions, branding, degradation and humiliation," Richard P. Donoghue, United States Attorney for the Eastern District of New York, said in a statement after the verdict.
+"His crimes, and the crimes of his co-conspirators, ruined marriages, careers, fortunes and lives.
+The evidence proved that Raniere was truly a modern day Svengali."

+During the trial, group members came forward and alleged they were pressured to have sex with Keith.
 While the defendant pleaded not guilty, he did not testify in the case and his defense attorney did not call any witnesses.

 "You may find him repulsive, disgusting and offensive.
 We don't convict people in this country for being repulsive or offensive," defense attorney Marc Agnifilo shared in closing arguments according to CNN.
 "Unpopular ideas aren't criminal.
 Disgusting ideas aren't criminal."